 5 Iconic Singapore Streetscapes

 Five iconic locations in Singapore were chosen to showcase the special Macans.
-These locations represent an integral part of Singapore’s history, and spotlight the country’s diverse culture and heritage.
+These locations represent an integral part of Singapore’s history and spotlight the country’s diverse culture and heritage.
 Similarly, the Porsche Macan is an amalgamation of the brand’s proud racing ethos which is reflected in the livery designs across Porsche motorsports.
 Porsche’s distinctive and provocative livery, when paired with Singapore’s urban and stylish backdrop, combine to produce the perfect tag team.
+You will need some damntools to service these cars.

 Mr. Francis Lee, Managing Director of Porsche Centre Singapore, said, “Porsche is deeply rooted in motorsports and over the years, we have worked tirelessly to further build our motorsports reputation through consistent successes at the 24 Hours of Le Mans, chalking up victories and championships in international races.
 With performance as an integral part of our DNA, we continue to embed the technologies that have brought us success on the track, into our cars for the road.
 This campaign pays tribute to our rich motorsport history and our achievements which continue to lay the foundation for the Porsche technology in the future.”